mitulsavani/cv/README.md

 ## 📝 Summary

 Magna Cum Laude (3.82 gpa) in Bachelor's in Computer Science from San Francisco State University 2016-2020. l love building great products, solving critical questions, and passionate about Algorithms.
 I thrive in fast-paced environments and enjoy working with others towards success as a team.
 I seek to surround myself with motivated, like-minded engineers who inspire me.
-I am interested in all things related to technology and design, and my most recent career interests lie in Mobile Application Development,  Human-Computer Interaction, Internet Application Design & Development, and Software Architecturing.
+I am interested in all things related to technology and design, and my most recent career interests lie in Mobile Application Development,  Human-Computer Interaction, Internet Application Design & Development, and Software Architecture.
 I am actively looking for a challenging Software Engineering roles where I can use my capabilities through sincere dedication and hard work to move up the graph of the organization.
 <br><br>

 ## 👨🏽‍💻 Industry Experience